Basic Algorithm Templates

 []

-set, map, multiset, multimap, based on balanced binary tree (red-black tree), dynamically maintaining ordered sequence
+set, map, multiset, multimap, Based on balanced binary tree (red-black tree), dynamically maintain ordered sequence

 size()